-Tenants coming to the end of their rental agreement and looking to move on undoubtedly want to get their bond back in full.
-Usually a sum amounting to four weeks of rent, your initial bond payment may be a substantial outlay that can be used for your next home or even to help you into purchasing.
+Tenants coming to the end of their rental agreement and looking to move on undoubtedly want to get their rent bond back in the form of a bond refund.
+Usually a sum amounting to four weeks of rent, your initial rent bond payment may be a substantial outlay that can be used for future rental homes or even to help you into purchasing.

-However, there can be situations where your landlord is able to keep a portion, or the total, of your bond.
-Luckily there are ways to avoid this from happening or to salvage as much of your bond as possible.
+However, there can be situations where your landlord is able to keep a portion, or the total, of your rent bond payment.
+Luckily there are ways to avoid this from happening or to salvage as much of your bond refund as possible.

-Here are 10 steps towards getting your bond back.
+Here are 10 steps towards getting your bond refund.

-Find the report provided to you by your property manager when you entered the house.
+Find the condition report provided to you (following you signing the rental lease agreement) by your property manager when you entered the house.
 This will quickly allow you to assess the condition of the house or apartment now compared to when you initially signed your lease.
 Your property manager will be using this same report to determine whether they need to deduct funds from the bond.

 Include areas where it is more dirty or messy than originally noted, including the front and back gardens.
 These differences are what you will need to focus on to ensure you do not lose your bond.
 Take care to do this with enough time prior to the end of your lease to ensure you can look into bringing the property back to its original condition.